 As a general rule, different types of body jewellery are intended for specific parts of your body and shouldn’t be shoved into any hole.
 We can’t stress this enough.
 Please don’t try and stick your belly button bar into your eyebrow, without carefully examining the size, width and shape of the pin.
 If it doesn’t fit properly in your eyebrow, you’ll end up feeling uncomfortable.

 Similarly, your earring will most likely be too big for your nose piercing, leading to infection and discomfort.

 Body jewellery is specifically tailored for an intended location - in terms of the shape, width and length of the clasp, pin and “face”.

-For example, barbells may be straight, curved or circular, depending on whether they’re designed for the earlobes, eyebrows, tongue or navel.
+For example, barbells may be straight, curved or horse shoe shaped, depending on whether they’re designed for the earlobes, eyebrows, tongue or navel.

 There are so many stunning options to choose from, since the ears are the most popular area to get pierced.
 There’s little maintenance required and few complications, so this is a good place to start for a first body piercing.
 If you squeal at the sight of needles, you’ll be pleased to know that piercing the ear cartilage isn’t too painful.Anticipated pain level for getting pierced: